Cracking the media management puzzle through insights, solutions and data.

 While the great disruption in media is global, the story is different in each part of the world.
-The Fix is European.
+The Fix is based in Europe and has an international focus.
 We believe that our motley, multiethnic and polyglot region has specific problems to solve – especially compared to relatively homogeneous societies of the US or even China – and thus also needs specific solutions.

 Language can be a barrier to spreading successful templates and industry best practices – one which we hope to break down with the help of our diverse network of contributors, journalists and experts.
 Our lingua franca is English although native speakers in our team are a minority (just like Europe).

 We believe the transformation of our industry is so fundamental that in many ways we need to rethink solutions from scratch.
 In order to get the best ideas, we need to look across our business – giving voices not just editors but also photojournalists, engineers, or product managers.
 But we are also interested in the insights we can glean from other industries and how they can improve our work.